Extreme precipitation: Changes under climate scenarios worfklow [Risk assessment]#

 For an entire region#

-When analysing an entire region, you’ll need to present your critical thresholds in a TIFF format.
+When analysing an entire region, you’ll need to present your critical thresholds in a TIFF format, such as the one seen in the left map of in example 1.

 Keep in mind#

-• Format: Make sure your TIFF files show the critical thresholds in terms of Magnitude, Duration, and Frequency.
+Format: Make sure your TIFF file show the critical threshold in terms of Magnitude, Duration, and Frequency.

 Need help?#